-1.1 Welcome to the Provider Manual
+1.1 Welcome!

-Dear Participating Federally Qualified Health Centers (FQHCs) and Affiliated Participating Providers:
+Dear Participating, Federally Qualified Health Centers (FQHCs) and Affiliated Participating Providers:

 Thank you for being part of Community Care Cooperative (C3).
 This Provider Manual was created just for you.
-This manual serves as an important resource and reference tool for our Participating FQHCs, and Affiliated Participating Providers, and their staff, to understand what it means to be a part of our community.
-This manual includes general information about C3 as well as comprehensive information related to our programs, regulatory requirements, and policies and procedures.
+This manual serves as a resource and reference tool for our Participating FQHCs, and Affiliated Participating Providers, and their staff, to understand what it means to be a part of our community.
+This manual applies to FQHCs and Affiliated Participating Providers who participate in our MassHealth ACO and includes general information about C3 as well as comprehensive information related to our programs, regulatory requirements, and policies and procedures.